Engin-Boot/capture-behavior-of-a-visit-counter-aruna09/needs-facilities.md

   Given: the history of visitor count of atleast one week

-  When: Facilities Manager clicks on the "Generate Report" Button
+  When: FM clicks on the "Generate Report" Button

   Then: Generate a report